210041258/E-commerce-system-application-/bookshop/README.md

 # Book Shop Simple Operation Interaction with multi interfaces

 ## on summary (on java) :
+## on summary of the gui , gui is perfect eoungh to insure the completness of the operation and spend the extra time to be comfortable in the project of all the view
 ### the operation inside the applciation done with this strucuture
 #### two types one is user and admin (staff,managers) (same conditions)
 # user operations (after sgining up/in or forgot password):